rafalcodesstuff/Need-For-Thneed-Backend-Prototype/README.md

 # NeedForThneed
-A buisness project that I am currently working on.
-It is a collaboration course sourcing platform
+A business project that I am currently working on.
+It is a collaboration crowd sourcing platform